-"Just in case supplies
+"Just in case" supplies

 Even if your child does not have nightly wetting, it helps to be prepared.

 Reusable waterproof pads or waterproof sleeping bag liners are useful if laundry facilities are available.

-fit discreetly under the sheet and take up little suitcase space.
+You can easily protect the mattress with a plastic cover if visiting relatives or friends.
+Inexpensive fitted vinyl covers fit discreetly under the sheet and take up little suitcase space.